 There is a flip side to this obsession.
 It’s devastating when a good idea dies because the project wasn’t executed well.
 Not because your team is incapable of completing the project, but because you weren’t attentive to the subtle things that, over time, kill the project.

-Bright ideas, if executed poorly, can make even brilliant people look stupid.
 The damage won’t stop with just that project.
 The next time you have a good idea for your company, you’ll be afraid to share it because everyone will point to the last failure.
 This creates a culture where haters thrive and believers suffer.
 And I want that culture to go away.

 So this is why I am writing this blog.
 I want people to bring more great ideas to life.
 I want to be your fan.
 I want to follow your progress on Instagram.
 And this blog is my humble way of helping you along.
 These 4 project management concepts are essential to the work that we do here at smithHOUSE.
 It helps keep our relationships with clients healthy and happy.
 These concepts help us do good work that we can be proud of.